pawurb/lazyme/README.md

 # Lazyme  [![Gem Version](https://badge.fury.io/rb/lazyme.svg)](http://badge.fury.io/rb/lazyme)

-Lazyme is a simple gem that helps you optimise your laziness.
+Lazyme is a simple gem that helps you optimize your laziness.
 It displays your most often used shell commands so that you can change them into aliases and eventually type less.

 ## Installation
 ```bash